RidleyB/sen/content/_races/construct.md

 <!--more-->

-## Arcanus Peverell
+## Arch-magus Peverell
-Arcanus Solomon Peverell was a legendary archmage whose curiosity about the boundaries between life and artificial constructs led him to unlock the secrets of creating sentient beings.
+Arch-magus Solomon Peverell was a legendary archmage whose curiosity about the boundaries between life and artificial constructs led him to unlock the secrets of creating sentient beings.
 He was a visionary, obsessed with the idea of merging arcane magic and intricate engineering to create life where there was none.

 ### Origins and Early Work